SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

  ```

 A primary benefit of using packed resource files is the ability to abstract texture names from actual files.
 For example, artist-created meshes often embed specific textures file names that can create conflicts.
-For example, if TROLL.MESH and OGRE.MESH both refer to a texture called “face.bmp”, the resource packer can help avoid name conflicts since troll textures will be stored in troll.pak and and ogre textures will be stored in orge.pak.
+For example, if TROLL.MESH and OGRE.MESH both refer to a texture called “face.bmp”, the resource packer can help avoid name conflicts since troll textures will be stored in troll.pak and and ogre textures will be stored in ogre.pak.

 ## Text Rendering